nodejs/node/doc/api/fs.md

 Write `buffer` to the file specified by `fd`.

-`offset` and `length` determine the part of the buffer to be written.
+`offset` determines the part of the buffer to be written, and `length` is an integer specifying the number of bytes to write.

 `position` refers to the offset from the beginning of the file where this data should be written.
 If `typeof position !== 'number'`, the data will be written